April 1, 2020 – All I do is sew

 - Staffing shortages are also affecting the IRS, which is delaying tax refund checks and other business.
 It’s a mess.

 - Trump wants to mine the moon and thinks it’s part of Mars, which he also wants to mine.
-The news that isn’t awful, is so ludicrous that I just have to laugh.
+The news that isn’t awful, is so ludicrous that it makes me laugh.

 April 11, 2020 – Holy Saturday